The 10 Most Important Customer Service KPIs in eCommerce

 Key performance indicators (or “KPIs”) are fundamental tools that assess a business’s progress and spotlight areas that might need attention.
 Customer service KPIs, for instance, exist to track how a business interacts with its clientele, shedding light on operational efficiency and alignment with customer needs.

 Customer service metrics enable support teams to track and hone their overall performance.
 Many of the customer service KPIs you need to track will be available through customer relationship management (CRM) software.
-This will let you analyze KPIs across different communication channels.
+This will let you analyze KPIs across a lot of different communication channels.

 As we’ll see below, you can leverage customer service KPIs to optimize operations, elevate agent effectiveness, and achieve a deeper insight into customer engagement.